ayonli/jsext/README.md

     serialization?: "advanced" | "json";
 }): Promise<{
     workerId: number;
-    /** Retrieves the return value of the function that has been called.. */ result(): Promise<R>;
+    /** Retrieves the return value of the function that has been called. */ result(): Promise<R>;
     /** Iterates the yield value if the function returns a generator. */ iterate(): AsyncIterable<R>;